Everything you need to know to protect your digital workplace with better SharePoint permissions management.

 These tools also leave your end users happy, as they still have the freedom and flexibility to collaborate.

-While permissions are more of an art than a science – every organisation will have different needs based on the type of information they store and how they tend to share it – there are solutions that make securing your SharePoint library easy.
+While permissions are more of an art than a science – every organization will have different needs based on the type of information they store and how they tend to share it – there are solutions that make securing your SharePoint library easy.

 In this guide, we’ll help you decipher the most common SharePoint permissions issues and share tips and tools on how to mitigate them.